local-ch/lhc/docs/interceptors.md

 ## Global default interceptors

-Setup the list of global default interceptors.
+Set the list of global default interceptors.
 The global default interceptors are processed in the order you provide them.

 ```ruby
   LHC.config.interceptors = [CachingInterceptor, MonitorInterceptor, TrackingIdInterceptor]
 ```

+You can only set the list of global interceptors once and you can not alter it after you set it.

 ## Interceptors on request level